Sheet Music Review

 - Jazzin’ Americana 3: Intermediate

 - Jazzin’ Americana 4: Late Intermediate

-For fellow UK readers scratching their heads at these descriptions, a reminder that in the US students tend not to follow the assessment levels of ABRSM or other international benchmarks; but the four books range loosely from Grades 3-6, and teachers may want to dip into one book between each grade.
+For exam-centric UK readers scratching their heads at these descriptions, the four books range loosely from Grades 3-6, and teachers may want to dip into one book between each grade.

 It’s worth noting here that there is no audio material to accompany the series, either in the form of an included CD or online download.
 This is slightly ironic given the nature of jazz learning and transmission, and is rather a pity because so much of the groove, emphasis and nuance of jazz playing benefits from aural demonstration.

 That said, when using these books with a student I would at least encourage them to listen to recorded examples of the great jazz musicians mentioned throughout the series.
 This in itself will be a huge benefit for accurate learning and for developing an authentic jazz musicianship.

 The first Jazzin’ Americana book includes nine pieces, and it’s clear from the titles, introductory text and music that they are intended as pastiches (in the best sense!) of great American jazz musicians and composers.
 Specifically, Scott Joplin, Louis Armstrong, Charlie Parker, Dave Brubeck, Ahmad Jamal, Benny Goodman, Glenn Miller, with some more generic pieces composed in the style of early blues, boogie-woogie and 1950s Rock ’n’ Roll.